Shreyas-Ekanathan/Deep-Learning/kolmogorov/Neural-Operators/README.md

 | 0.095 | no | 0.466 | 0.425 | 0.726 | +49.4% |
 | 0.15 | no | 0.055 | 0.060 | 0.972 | +992.5% |

-The neural ODE wins on four of five viscosities and on the pooled number, 0.4546 against 0.4758 — roughly 5%, with 42% of the parameters.
+The neural ODE wins on four of five viscosities and on the pooled number, 0.4546 against 0.4758, so roughly 5% with 42% of the parameters.
 The FNO's only win is `ν = 0.15`, the most laminar and least chaotic case.

-That result is more interesting than it looks, because an earlier checkpoint scored per lead time showed the two models crossing: the FNO was the better short-horizon operator and the worse long-horizon one, with the crossover near `t ≈ 1.0`.
+That result is more interesting than it looks, since an earlier checkpoint scored per lead time showed the two models crossing: the FNO was the better short-horizon operator and the worse long-horizon one, with the crossover near `t ≈ 1.0`.
 Part 2 trained against 30-frame windows and therefore optimised long-rollout MSE directly, and past the predictability horizon the MSE-minimising forecast is the smooth conditional mean.

 Conditioning, on the other hand, is unambiguously stronger.
 Shuffling `ν` across the test set costs +42.3% against Part 2's +36%, and the mismatched-`ν` penalties on the chaotic groups run 74–123% where Part 2 saw 56–73%.
 Measured directly, the output difference between `ν = 0.025` and `ν = 0.15` on identical input grows from 1.6% at initialisation to 129% at convergence.

 ### Resolution transfer

 This is the experiment Part 2 cannot enter.
 A stride-2 convolution is defined in grid cells, so the neural ODE is welded to the resolution it was trained on, but a spectral weight is indexed by wavenumber, and wavenumber 3 means "three oscillations across the box" on any grid.
 Nothing in the model is indexed by cell offset, so the same weights can be evaluated on a finer sampling of the same field as we do.

 | t | 64x64 skill | 128x128 skill | 64x64 ACC | 128x128 ACC |
 |---|---|---|---|---|